* Siding is usually priced

 expensive and can be dented rather easily.
 I

 usually prefer to leave those for painting.

 * Large posts or columns can be covered

 with the actual siding panel which covers the

 walls of your house, it's a matter of taste.
 This

 too is labor intensive.

-* Vents such as gable end
+* Vents such as "gable

-coil stock or simply replaced with attractive
+be covered with coil stock or simply replaced

 are slow to cover, on the roof and are labor